 My primary backup method is using my personal server and database that I have hosted in an undisclosed data center.
 I have created a personal app that takes any data I want and encrypts it using a provided encryption key.
 The encrypted data is stored in my database and no encryption keys are stored with the server or database.
 This ensures that even if there’s a data breach, all the data would be encrypted without possibility to decrypt.

 Finally, I create an emergency sheet.
-This is a paper sheet I keep in my house with master passwords and recovery codes in case I lose access to anything very important.
-This is a worst-case scenerio sheet, but it’s always good to have just in case.
+This is a physical paper sheet I keep in my house with master passwords, encryption keys, and recovery codes in case I lose access to anything very important.
+This is a worst-case scenario sheet, but it’s always good to have just in case.

 Miscellaneous